WHAT IS batten disease?

 Every year, hundreds of children are born with some variant of Batten Disease, all of which are fatal and have no cure.
 Worldwide, roughly 14,000 children are afflicted with this disease.
 Siblings also have a 25% chance of developing the disease, which makes the diagnosis all the more devastating for families as they wonder the fate of their other children.

 the science behind batten

 In Batten Disease, a simple gene mutation prevents cells from breaking down fats and proteins, leading to a build-up in the cells' trashcans, or lysosomes.
 This results in cell death and the body’s inability to function normally.
 The condition is autosomal recessive, meaning both parents must carry the same abnormal gene in order for their children to develop the disease.
 There are fourteen known variants of Batten - CLN1, CLN2, and so on - and each is unique enough to require its own research and trials.
+We are focused on Mila’s variant, CLN7.
 While great strides have been made over the past few years, there is still much to be understood about Batten as a whole.